justshivam/Cat-And-Dog-Prediction/README.md

 ## How to run?

 You need python installed on your system.
-You can download adn install it from [here](https://www.python.org/).
+You can download and install it from [here](https://www.python.org/).
 After installing python, follow these steps:

 ### On Windows: